 Hotel Astoria – Located in a traffic-free area of Fiera di Primiero, set on the banks of Cismon River offers amazing views of Pale di San Martino mountain range.

 Final Thoughts & Tips

 ◊◊◊ Pack for the mountains.
 Even if you travel in the summer, don’t be this tourist in flipflops on a hiking trail complaining it is not paved!
 (A real-life situation).
 Raincoat, fleece, trekking shoes, you know the drill.

-I bet you want to mention my A Girl with a Scarf pictures?!
+I bet you want to mention my A Girl with a Scarf picture?!
 Points on you for being a sharp observer.
 It is indeed part of my image but as boring as it sounds I do change into those cute dresses.

 I hike in long trousers, dirty trekking shoes and professional sportswear.
 The only fancy thing I own is my juicy red Jack Wolfskin raincoat.

 ◊◊◊ Don’t expect to lose much weight from all that hiking, food is way too good in Trentino.

 ◊◊◊ Plan your trip well in advance, this region gets busy and having considered how beautiful it is, no wonder!